 Funding over four years

-The $58.8m of funding over four years includes:
+The $58.8m of funding over four years will be used as follows.

 - $30 million over two years to fund and upskill librarians in public libraries so they can provide greater support for library users and help bolster reading and digital literacy.

-- $4 million over four years to extend the National Library’s Aotearoa Peoples’ Network Kaharoa (APNK) public internet service to all public libraries.
-This provides free access to the internet and devices for any member of the public.
+- $4 million over four years to support the National Library’s Aotearoa People’s Network Kaharoa (APNK) public internet service, and to extend it to non-APNK public libraries.
+APNK provides free access to the internet and devices for any member of the public.

 - $11.5m over two years to help maintain library services by waiving National Library subscription charges to libraries.

 - $13.3m over four years for specialist library services to help schools and young people with the greatest need during the recovery.

 Get in touch if you have a question, email us at firstname.lastname@example.org